MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-preferences.md

 From the JAMF console, open **Computers** > **Configuration Profiles**, navigate to the configuration profile you'd like to use, then select **Custom Settings**.
 Create an entry with `com.microsoft.wdav` as the preference domain and upload the *.plist* produced earlier.

 >[!CAUTION]
->You must enter the correct preference domain (`com.microsoft.wdav`); otherwise, the preferences will not be recognized by Defender for Endpoint.
+>You must enter the correct preference domain (`com.microsoft.wdav`); otherwise, the preferences will not be recognized by Microsoft Defender for Endpoint.

 ### Intune deployment